vrk-kpa/suomifi-ui-components/src/core/Pagination/Pagination.md

 - The `onChange()` function runs both on arrow button press and pageInput submit
 - The visible text shown between the arrow buttons is formed using the `pageIndicatorText()` prop
 - Current page is indicated to screen readers using text formed in the `ariaPageIndicatorText()` prop
+- After page change, move focus to a relevant element at the top of the paginated content, e.g. a heading or a focusable list element

 ```js
 import {